Cloudxtreme/DDPS-demo/README.md

 If you are responsible for mantaining the DDPS-demo VM, the following are nice to know.

 ### Services running inside the VM
-If you have a service running inside the VM (postgreSQL, pgpool, NGINX, Node.js apps the MUST run on localhost (127.0.0.1)!
+If you have a service running inside the VM (postgreSQL, pgpool, NGINX, Node.js apps they MUST run on localhost (127.0.0.1)!

 ### Got root?
 When using Vagrant you login as the user vagrant.
 If you need root access the vagrant user has `sudo` access.